eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

         - it looks like this [pic of java querying example]
         - type checking disappears at the SQL boundary
         - SQL has problems (more on this later)

+## Case: Use an ORM

 - case 2: use an orm
       - pros:
         - very quick to write
         - looks like this: [pic of a django orm code]